Graphical Analysis In Exercises 19–22, use the box-and-whisker pl... | Channels for Pearson+

 Sampling Distribution of Sample Proportion

-The median is the middle value of a dataset when arranged in ascending order, dividing the data into two equal halves.
-Quartiles are values that divide the dataset into four equal parts: the first quartile (Q1) is the median of the lower half, the second quartile (Q2) is the overall median, and the third quartile (Q3) is the median of the upper half.
-These measures are essential for understanding the central tendency and spread of the data.
+Quartiles divide a dataset into four equal parts, with the first quartile (Q1) being the median of the lower half, the second quartile (Q2) being the overall median, and the third quartile (Q3) being the median of the upper half.
+The median provides a measure of central tendency, while quartiles help assess the spread and identify potential outliers in the data.

 Recommended video: